Making Europe’s Future Sustainable!

 Up to You!
 Simulation

 Engaging and immersive, the game-based approach enables students to discover the interconnected nature of SDGs not by mundane studying of scientific facts but in an active “learn-by-doing” mode.
-The simulation supports students in grasping the complexity, uncertainty, and ambiguity connected to the sustainability transition.
+The Up to You simulation supports students in grasping the complexity, uncertainty, and ambiguity connected to the sustainability transition.
+It is accompanied by the Moderator Handbook, which contains information required to prepare and organize a gameplay for a group of your choice.

 Teachers’ toolkit

 The toolkit offers practical training material for teachers to use the simulation and integrate issues of sustainability in blended teaching settings.
-It will contain methodological support for moderation of participatory events and a set of activities to be run with students engaging them in the issue of sustainability, and developing a well-needed personal connection to it.
+It contains methodological support for moderation of participatory events and a set of activities to be run with students engaging them in the issue of sustainability, and developing a well-needed personal connection to it.
+It may be assesed directly from this link or studied step by step in the form of an e-course for teachers.

 Digital learning materials